sveltejs/learn.svelte.dev/content/tutorial/02-sveltekit/02-routing/02-layouts/README.md

 Different routes of your app will often share common UI.
 Instead of repeating it in each `+page.svelte` component, we can use a `+layout.svelte` component that applies to all routes in the same directory.

-In this app we have two routes — `src/routes/+page.svelte`, and `src/routes/about/+page.svelte`.
-Both contain the same header which enables us to navigate around.
+In this app we have two routes, `src/routes/+page.svelte` and `src/routes/about/+page.svelte`, that contain the same navigation UI.
+Let's create a new file, `src/routes/+layout.svelte`...

-We can deduplicate this code by moving the common UI into a `+layout.svelte` file.
-All pages in the same folder or below this file will share that UI.
-The layout itself needs a `<slot />` at minimum to define where the content is projected.

-Let's move the duplicate content from `src/routes/+page.svelte` and `src/routes/about/+page.svelte` into `src/routes/+layout.svelte`.
-First, create that file:

 ```diff
 src/routes/